skyandz/simple-math-game/README.md

 - IoT Project

 - Descriptions
-    - Two random numbers were popped up on an LCD screen.
+    - Two random numbers are popped up on an LCD screen.
-    - Added them up and entered the answer using buttons.
+    - Add them up and enter the answer using buttons.
     - If the answer is correct, the screen will display "correct"; otherwise, it will display "wrong"

 - tools: